mimminou/PDBASER/README.md

 #### Windows

-For Windows users, PDBaser has a precompiled version, it can be found in the releases category, and can be installed on windows 7 SP1 / 8 / 8.1 / 10 and only requires Microsoft visual C++ 2015 x86.
+For Windows users, PDBaser has a precompiled version, it can be found in the releases category, and can be installed on windows 7 SP1 / 8 / 8.1 / 10 / 11 and only requires Microsoft visual C++ 2015 x86, which is embedded in the installation. ( For Windows 7 Users : Service Pack 1 with update KB3063858 Must be installed in order for PDBaser to run )

 #### Linux / MacOS and other Unix / Unix-like systems